cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api-v3/introduction.rst

 Namespace IDs have a limited set of characters allowed; they are restricted to letters (a-z, A-Z), digits (0-9), hyphens (-), and underscores (_).
-There is no size limit on the on the length of a namespace ID nor on the number of namespaces.
+There is no size limit on the length of a namespace ID nor on the number of namespaces.

 The namespace IDs ``cdap``, ``default``, and ``system`` are reserved.
 The ``default`` namespace, however, can be used by anyone, though like all reserved namespaces, it cannot